aavigliano/aavigliano.github.io/README.md

 ## 👨‍🏫 Teaching & Mentoring

+- Supervised Bachelor's thesis on AGN VHE emissions analysis with the MAGIC telescopes (University of Trieste, 2025)
 - Supervised Master's thesis on high-z GRB detection with ML (University of Trieste, 2024)
 - Teaching Assistant for General Physics and Analysis II (University of Udine)
 - INFN external referee for simulation-based Master internships